KipCollo/Frontend-Revision/5.0 Angular/cli/Readme.md

 3. The new application's configuration appears in the projects section of the angular.json workspace configuration file, under its project name.
 4. Subsequent applications that you generate in the workspace reside in the projects/ subfolder.

+Options:
+--dry-run - only output the files created and operations performed not actually create the project.
+Alias: 'd'.
+--verbose - output more information.Alias: 'v'.
+--skip-npm - do not run any npm command once the project is created --skip-git  do not create a git repos itory for the project.
+--directory - parent directory to create the new project into.

 If you plan to have multiple applications in the workspace, you can create an empty workspace by using the **--no-create-application** option.
 You can then use **ng generate application** to create an initial application.
 This allows a workspace name different from the initial app name, and ensures that all applications reside in the /projects subfolder, matching the structure of the configuration file.

-- ng init *project-name* [options ] - Creates a new Angular project in the current folder.
+- **ng init *project-name* [options ]** - Creates a new Angular project in the current folder.

 Options
---dry-run
-only output the files created and operations performed not actually create the project
+--dry-run - only output the files created and operations performed not actually create the project Alias: 'd'.
-Alias:
---verbose
-output more information.
+--verbose - output more information.
+Alias:'v'.
-Alias:
---skip-npm
-name
-ng completion
-'d'.
-'v'.
-do not run any npm command once the project is created The name of the project to create.
+--skip-npm - do not run any npm command once the project is created -- name - The name of the project to create.

-- ng completion - Adds autocomplete functionalitY to your shell for ng commands.
+- **ng completion** - Adds autocomplete functionalitY to your shell for ng commands.

-- ng doc <keyword> - Opens a browser window with the keyword as search in Angular documentation.
+- **ng doc *keyword*** - Opens a browser window with the keyword as search in Angular documentation.

-- ng e2e - Runs all end-to-end tests defined in your application,using protractor.
+- **ng e2e** - Runs all end-to-end tests defined in your application,using protractor.

-- ng format - Formats the code of this project using clang-format.
+- **ng format** - Formats the code of this project using clang-format.

-- ng generate <type> [options] - Generate new code inside your project.
+- **ng generate *type* [options]** - Generate new code inside your project.Alias: 'g'
-Alias: 'g'

-Valid types:
+Valid types:-

-component <path/to/component-name>Generates a component. directive <path/to/directive-name>
+1. component <path/to/component-name> - Generates a component.
-route <route/to/route-component>Generates a directive.
+2. directive <path/to/directive-name> - Generates a directive.
-Generates a route.
-The name should be the route used in the RouteConfig. pipe spath/to/pipe-name>Generates service <path/to/service-name>Generates a service. a pipe.
+3. route <route/to/route-component> - Generates a route.
+The name should nbe the route used in the RouteConfig.
+4. pipe <path/to/pipe-name>Generates a pipe.
+5. service <path/to/service-name> - Generates a service.

 The generated component has its own directory, unless the --flat options is specified.

-Ankita TripathyOptions
-flat
+Options
-Do not create the code in its own directory.
+--flat - Do not create the code in its own directory.
---route=<route>
-Specify the parent route. only for generat ing components and routes.
+--route=<route> - Specify the parent route. only for generat ing components and routes.
 Default to the path specified.
---skip-router-generation
-Skip generating the route config for the parent. only usable for routes.
+--skip-router-generation - Skip generating the route config for the parent.only usable for routes.
---defaultSpecify that the route should be a default route.
+--default - Specify that the route should be a default route.
---lazySpecify that the route is lazy.
+--lazy - Specify that the route is lazy.
 Default to true.

-8. ng get pathl, path2, ...pathN> [options ] - Get a value from the Angular CLI configuration.
+- **ng get pathl, path2, ...pathN> [options ]** - Get a value from the Angular CLI configuration.
 The pathN arguments is a val Javascript path like "users[ 1].userName ".
-If the value isn't set, "undefined will be shown.
+If the value isn't set,"undefined" will be shown.
 This command by default only works inside a project directory
 Options:
---globall
-Returns the global configuration value instead of the loca one (if both are set).
+--global - Returns the global configuration value instead of the local one (if both are set).
 This option also makes the command work outside of a project directory.

-9. ng set path1=valuel, path2=value2, ...pathN=valueN> [options] - Set a value in the Angular CLI configurat ion.
-By default, sets the value in the project ' s configuration if ran inside a project, or fails if not inside a project.
-The pathN arguments is a valid JavaScript path 1ike "users[1].userName".
+- **ng set path1=valuel, path2=value2, ...pathN=valueN> [options]** - Set a value in the Angular CLI configurat ion.
+By default, sets the value in the project ' s configuration if ran inside a project, or fails if not inside a project.The pathN arguments is a valid JavaScript path 1ike "users[1].userName".
 The value will be coerced to the proper type or will throw an error if the type cannot be coerced.
 Options
 --global - Sets the global configuration value instead of a local one.
 This also makes ng set works outside a project.

-10. ng github-pages :deploy [options ] - Ankita TripathyBuild the application for production,setup the itHub repository,then publish the app.
+- **ng github-pages :deploy [options ]** - Ankita TripathyBuild the application for production,setup the itHub repository,then publish the app. options

-options
---message=<message> - Commit message to include with the build.
+--message=<message> - Commit message to include with the build.Defaults to "new gh-pages version" --environment=<env> - The Angular environment to build.Defaults to "production" --branch=<branch-name> - The git branch to push the pages to.Defaults to "gh-branch".
-Defaults to "new
---environment=<env>
-The Angular environment to build.
-Defaults
---branch=<branch-name>
-gh-pages version"
-to
-"production "
-.
-The git branch to push the pages to.
-Defaults to "gh-branch".
-Skip building the project before publishing.
+--skip-build - Skip building the project before publishing.
---skip-build
 --gh-token=<token>API token to use to deploy.
 Required.
 --gh-username=<username>The Github username to use.
 Required.

-11. ng lint - Run the codelyzer linter on your project.
+- **ng lint** - Run the codelyzer linter on your project.

-12. ng test [options] - Run unittests, using karma.
+- **ng test [options]** - Run unittests, using karma.
 Options:
 --watch - Keep running the tests.
 Default to true.
 --browsers, --colors, --reporters, --port, --log-level - Those arguments are passed directlY to karma.

-- ng version(ng v) - Outputs the version of angular-cli,node and the operating system.
+- **ng version(ng v)** - Outputs the version of angular-cli,node and the operating system.

 ## Ng build